 Tracking: Inconsistent at Best

-I tested the Onn tracker in three scenarios:
+The Onn tracker tends to fall down in three common scenarios:

 Pros and Cons